simonrenoult/nodoovent/README.md

 # Nodoovent-api

-Nodoovent application core (aka API).
+Nodoovent application core (aka A.P.I.).
 This is an abstraction layer allowing developper to handle Nodoovent database.

 ## Requirements